 Respondeat Superior: Employer and Principal Liability in Massachusetts

 You get in a car accident.
 Whose fault was it?
 While sometimes the wrongdoer is clear, seldom is there not at least some dispute over who was at fault.
 When you get into an accident with someone who is acting on the discretion of an employer (think: delivery driver, someone doing errands for a superior, driving to a client meeting, etc.), the employer can be held responsible for the employee’s conduct.
 Vicarious liability is the legal concept where a third party can be held responsible for another’s tortious (wrongful civil) conduct.
 Respondeat superior is a branch of vicarious liability that pertains specifically to an employer or other principal being held liable when an employee or other agent acts wrongfully under the scope of employment.
+Read on to learn more from our Boston car accident attorneys.

 Initiating a Lawsuit Against More than One Party